 The mansions of varying architectural styles clustered together on the narrow streets are reminiscent of some of the other major historic attractions on the East Coast, like Annapolis or Charleston.

 Away from the historic center but still part of the town of Stonington, CT, you’ll find more to entertain.
 Some of the best Connecticut wineries on the Connecticut Wine Trail are here:

 Some hold-outs from an older time remain here, as well.
 Connecticut’s last remaining fishing boat fleet sails out of Stonington, for example.

 Hartford County’s cutest towns

 Exhausted by this trip around the state to find Connecticut’s cutest towns yet?

 Neither are we, promise.

-The last county to visit on our list is centered around Hartford, the state capitol.
+The last county to visit on our list is centered around places to see near Hartford, the state capital.
 Since you’re looking for cute towns, you can easily skip Hartford on this specific road trip.

-Instead, start just south of Hartford in Wethersfield, Connecticut.
+Instead, start just south of Hartford in the town of Wethersfield, Connecticut.